 Authorization for Expanded Scope of Practice

 There are practice areas within the NLPB Standards of Practice that require authorization from NLPB in order for pharmacists to be able to participate in that practice.
-Pharmacists interested in participating in any of these practice areas must complete and submit the appropriate application from the following list:
+Pharmacists interested in participating in any of the following practice areas must apply through the NLPB Registrant Portal under Authorizations in the main menu: